thegalah/ts-runtime-validation/README.md

 ## Footnote

 The helper file assumes you have [ajv-validator](https://github.com/ajv-validator/ajv) peer dependency installed.
+Since this is only a code generation tool this package can be installed as a dev dependency.

 ## CLI usage